Gender Crisis: Plot

 Samson (played by Rostyslav Bome) is a strong, handsome man living in the city who everyone wants to be friends with.
 Samson has magical powers, which are stored in his hair.
-However, people soon figure out where his power lies, and hey try and steal it.
+However, people soon figure out where his power lies, and they try to steal it.

 One day, while Samson is sleeping, two people cut off his hair.
-One of the people, De (played by Taisiya Schumacher), eats the mans hair, thus stealing Samson's power.
+One of them, De (played by Taisiya Schumacher), eats it, thus stealing Samson's power.

-One sunny afternoon De meets two mimes (played by Maximilian Gehrlinger and Freya Kreutzkam) who she asks to tell her fortune.
+One sunny afternoon De meets two mimes (played by Maximilian Gehrlinger and Freya Kreutzkam) who she asks to tell her her fortune.
 She is told she will gain happiness, but in order to do so she must commit crimes.
 De then faints and wakes up a little later.

 De's powers now open up a whole new world of power for her.
-She is now incredibly seductive and wanted by all, but she has an uncontrollable urge to murder.
+She is now seductive and wanted by all, but she has an urge to murder.